SEND and Inclusion

 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
-In addition we have a Family Support Worker, Marie Ridgway, who may provide additional support for your child and families.
+In addition we have a Family Support Worker, Mrs Sam Buckley, who may provide additional support for your child and families.
 There are good links with outside agencies to support children and families with a range of additional needs including routines at home, behaviour, emotional needs.
-She can make a referral to the School Nurse and give advice on strategies such as sleeping and toileting and access the Early Help team including ‘Family First’.
+The Family Support Worker can make a referral to the School Nurse and give advice on strategies such as sleeping and toileting and access the Early Help team including ‘Family First’.
 Parents will always be consulted and involved in any decisions and referrals following the protocols provided by the Local Authority.
-If you feel there are you have any issues that you need support with please make an appointment through the school office.
+If you feel there are any issues that you need support with please make an appointment through the school office.

 The school uses the ‘Pink curriculum, to meet social emotional needs of pupils.
-‘Learning Gems’ are used to develop independence skills promote good learning styles.
+‘Learning Gems’ and 'Successful Learner' programme are used to develop independence skills promote good learning styles.

 Will school administer medicines for my child?